 How do taxes work?

-US citizens will be given a 1099 at the end of each year from any requester for whom they do more than $600 worth of work for.
+US citizens should receive a 1099 at the end of each year from any requester for whom they do more than $600 worth of work for.
 People who reside outside the US will have to file their taxes according to rules set forth by their country’s tax authority.

 How does mTurk monitor quality?

 Each requester will take note of your quality, and they are free to reject any HITS you work on that aren’t up to their standards.
 Unfortunately, incorrect HITs don’t qualify for payment.

 On the flip side, your requester is free to give out bonuses to above average work, and some of them do take advantage of this feature.

 If your overall quality goes down on the mTurk site as a result of doing a poor job on HITS, you will find that you can’t work on as many different projects because your quality score will decrease and some HITS require minimum workers to have quality scores in a specific range before they can accept anything to work on.